wose/Strixel/README.md

 # Strixel

-Strixel will convert a grayscale image to a knitting pattern.
+Strixel will convert a grayscale image to a string art pattern.
 It is inspired by the amazing work done by
 [Petros Vrellis](http://artof01.com/vrellis/).
 Checkout his projects and take a look at [this video](https://vimeo.com/175653201) to get an